Corns and Calluses Are Different

 Although they share many symptoms including thick, rough, flaky, or dry skin and tenderness or pain, corns and calluses are different.
 Foot corns are small, raised lumps that usually feature a hard center surrounded by an area of inflamed skin.
 They are often found on top of or in between the toes and can be painful when pressure is applied to them.
 Calluses usually develop on the weight-bearing parts of your feet, namely on the soles of your feet, under the heels and balls.
 They vary in size, but are often large and are rarely painful.
 Treating corns and calluses at home by resting the feet, wearing more comfortable shoes, and soaking, exfoliating, and moisturizing hardened skin is often helpful.
 However, if you have painful or inflamed corns and calluses, or if you have diabetes or poor circulation, it is strongly suggested that you see a podiatrist for treatment.

 Corns can make walking very painful and should be treated immediately.
-If you have questions regarding your feet and ankles, contact one of our podiatrists of Foot & Ankle Specialists of Nevada.
-Our Doctors will treat your foot and ankle needs.
+If you have questions regarding your feet and ankles, contact Anthony Ricciardi Jr., DPM of Foot & Ankle Specialists of Nevada.
+Our Doctor will treat your foot and ankle needs.

 Corns: What Are They?
 And How Do You Get Rid of Them?